open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-nginx/index.md

 Add two more services to the running example:

 - A Node.js service called `frontend` that sits at the front and calls the NGINX
-- A java service called `backend` that sits behind the NGINX
+- A Java service called `backend` that sits behind the NGINX

 Update the `docker-compose` file to contain those 2 services and to overwrite the `default.conf` in NGINX: